 The instruments may feel cold.
 There may be some pain as the cervix is grasped.
 Some cramping may occur as the instruments enter the uterus and when the sample is collected.

-And here is what a woman who has had an endometrial biopsy has to say:
+And here is what a woman has to say:

 The biopsy is an outpatient procedure that only takes 10-15 minutes to complete.
 Before the biopsy you should take something for the pain, since the procedure isn’t performed under sedation.
 My doctor gave me the option to take 2 Percosets an hour beforehand.
 Two or three tablets of Motrin is an option if you don’t want to (or can’t) take something stronger.